averi-studios/world-scribe-2-desktop/docs/developer_guide.md

 We use [electron-builder](https://www.electron.build/) to generate executable installers for Windows, Mac, and Linux.

-To build an installer **for your current operating system**, run: `npm run build`
+Below are the commands for building installers for each operating system.
 If your machine is a Mac, you can build for Windows and Linux as well.
 (Windows and Linux machines can only target their own operating systems, unfortunately.)
-Here are the commands for building for specific platforms:

-- npm run build-windows
+- `npm run build-windows`
-- npm run build-mac
+- `npm run build-mac`
-- npm run build-linux
+- `npm run build-linux`